mcpython4-coding/core/doc/events.md

 ## Networking

+- minecraft:modlist:sync:setup(Server2ClientHandshake, modlist: list) [server-only]

+    Invoked when the server prepares to send the mod list to the client.
+Can be used for modifications.

 - minecraft:network:registry_sync:setup(RegistrySyncInitPackage) [client-only]

     Invoked by the RegistrySyncInitPackage when setup() is invoked.
 In normal lifecycle, invoked only on the